 Gardening is a hobby with my wife and me.
 As we have a number of Clematis vines the trellises deteriorate.
 In my recycling travels I came upon a great way to make a trellis.
 I came by a motel and noticed a discarded box spring by the dumpster.
 I took it home and took it apart, finding some nice 1x4's and then took a bolt cutter and cut the spring in half and wala.
 We have 2 great trellises that are now in use.
-I might add that the Clematis and the box springs make great bed fellows.
+I might add that the clematis and the box springs make great bed fellows.

-By Patrick from Mcminnville, Tennessee
+By Patrick from Mcminnville, TN

 Do you have pictures?
 Would be helpful to see them.